CartoDB/carto-selfhosted/customizations/README.md

 ### External database

 CARTO Self Hosted comes with an embedded PostgreSQL database that is not recommended for production installations, we recommend to use your own PostgreSQL database that lives outside the Docker ecosystem.
+This database is for internal data of the CARTO Self Hosted.

 Here are some Terraform examples of databases created in different providers:

 - [GCP Cloud SQL](../examples/terraform/gcp/postgresql.tf).
 - [AWS RDS](../examples/terraform/aws/postgresql-rds.tf).
 - [Azure Database](../examples/terraform/azure/postgresql.tf).